Black Gold School Division

-Black Gold Regional Schools provides rural bus service to rural schools within the appropriate attendance area.
-Pick ups will be at the gate wherever possible, however, in subdivisions, there will be designated pick up points established rather than stopping every few hundred yards.
+The Black Gold School Division provides rural bus service to rural schools within the appropriate attendance area.
+Pick ups will be at the laneway wherever possible, however, in subdivisions, there will be designated pick up points established rather than stopping every few hundred yards.

 It should be noted that many of the schools start between 8:20 a.m. and 8:45 a.m., which requires rural buses to pick up students earlier at the beginning of their routes.

-Regardless of stop times, buses will pick up students whose residence is on a Highway on the right-hand side.
+Regardless of stop times, buses will pick up students whose residence is on a Highway on the right-hand side only.

 Transportation is not a door-to-door service but stops are set and students are required to be at the stop 5 minutes ahead of the stop time.
 Many urban area students walk three to five blocks to get to their stop.